OpenAgentsInc/snowball/docs/worklog-20250222-chris.md

 ### 11:10am

 I set up an initial Snowball agent in the ElevenLabs UI and tested it using their default widget.
 Now having OpenAgents help me build a custom version based on their Conversational API.

+### 12:05pm

+Custom conversational UI works great and is deployed to prod.